mariyahendriksen/opinionatedguide.github.io-src/content/opinionatedeng.md

 ## The Desktop Envrioment

-This is the biggest change, I'm going to recomend switching from KDE, which we installled when we setup arch, to i3. i3 is a tiling window manager, this means it looks something like this:
+This is the biggest change, I'm going to recomend switching from KDE, which we installed when we setup arch, to i3. i3 is a tiling window manager, this means it looks something like this:

 ![i3]({static}/openg/i3.png)

-This is with 3 windows ope: Marktext (the program I'm writing this in), a file manager, and an terminal I used to launch the program (scrot) to take the screenshot.
-What's cool about i3 is how it will always use space as efficently as possible by tiling the windows, and you can navigate between the windows (or multiple monitors) entirely by keyboard (mouse still works obviously) and open multiple virtual workspaces.
+This is with 3 windows open: Marktext (the program I'm writing this in), a file manager, and an terminal I used to launch the program (scrot) to take the screenshot.
+What's cool about i3 is how it will always use space as efficiently as possible by tiling the windows, and you can navigate between the windows (or multiple monitors) entirely by keyboard (mouse still works obviously) and open multiple virtual workspaces.
 When programming and using a computer for advanced things it's not uncommon to have a dozen windows open and having things organized like this can be a life saver.

 i3, when first installed, is very, very minimal, it will greet you with a plain black bar and clicking with either mouse button anywhere will do nothing.
 You should, however, be able to open a terminal by using your modkey (probably the windows or alt key) and enter.

-i3 actually comes in a bunch of seprate parts, the most important of which are the windowmanager itself, the status bar, and the runner.
+referingi3 actually comes in a bunch of separate parts, the most important of which are the window manager itself, the status bar, and the runnrefferder.

 The window manager is the thing that actually manages the windows, this is the part most people are refering to when talking about i3 (assuming they're not talking about an i3 Intel CPU) and is sometimes refferd to as i3wm.
-A very popular 'fork' of i3 is `i3-gaps` which is available in the community respository.
+A very popular 'fork' of i3 is `i3-gaps` which is available in the community repository.

-Ontop of the raw window manager you'll probably want a status bar of some kind.
-While the default i3bar which is inclued with the i3-gaps package is fine when paired with `i3status`, it does leave a bit to be desired.
+On top of the raw window manager you'll probably want a status bar of some kind.
+While the default i3bar which is included with the i3-gaps package is fine when paired with `i3status`, it does leave a bit to be desired.
 Many other options are available.
 I personally use `polybar` though I have friends that have used `lemonbar`  or`i3blocks`.

 Finally you'll want a runner/application launcher.
 While i3-demu is included, I find it rather annoying to use, and much prefer `rofi` -- this is much better explained here than I can briefly: https://github.com/davatorium/rofi

 To further make i3 reasonable to use you'll want a few more things:

 `compton` is a composite manager.
-This is used to allow application to have some transparency, prevent screan tearing, and do slight effects, like but a shadow behind windows.
+This is used to allow application to have some transparency, prevent screen tearing, and do slight effects, like but a shadow behind windows.

 `lxappearance-gtk3` can be used to set the theme used by various graphical applications.
 I use [Sweet](https://www.gnome-look.org/p/1253385/) but there are nearly endless options